caiomts/caiomts.github.io/docs/index.md

-[^1]: This site itself is automatically deployed with a GitHub Action Job that triggers whenever something is pushed to the main branch of the repository.
+[^1]: This site itself is automatically deployed with a GitHub Action [workflow] that triggers whenever something is pushed to the main branch of the repository.

 [One of the most popular programming language worldwide]: https://www.tiobe.com/tiobe-index/